How do I know if my baby is hungry, or full?

 - Trust your gut - if something doesn’t feel right then consult a medical professional/lactation consultant for support and advice

 If you’d like further support with your child’s feeding or sleep, you will find everything you need in the Little Ones App.
-You’ll also have access to the Little Ones Village, where our certified sleep consultants can help you troubleshoot if feeding isn’t going to plan.
+You’ll also have the option to access to the Little Ones Village, where our certified sleep consultants can help you troubleshoot if feeding isn’t going to plan.

 Bergman, N. J. (2013).
 Neonatal stomach volume and physiology suggest feeding at 1-h intervals.
 Acta Paediatrica, 102(8), 773–777. https://doi.org/10.1111/apa.12291